City Council Upholds Approval of Development Plan for Live Nation Venue

 After four hours of testimony before some 100 people, the Portland City Council unanimously upheld an August decision by a hearings officer to approve plans for Live Nation Entertainment’s controversial 3,500-capacity music venue at the east end of the Hawthorne Bridge.

-MusicPortland, a trade group representing the Portland music industry, had asked the council to repeal the approval, saying that the city shouldn’t allow Live Nation, a company accused of monopolistic practices by he U.S. Department of Justice, to open a venue here.
+MusicPortland, a trade group representing the Portland music industry, had asked the council to repeal the approval, saying that the city shouldn’t allow Live Nation, a company accused of monopolistic practices by the U.S. Department of Justice, to open a venue here.

-Two local developers, Beam Construction & Management LLC and Colas Development Group LLC, plan to build the $50 million, 62,000-square foot venue, and Live Nation is to operate it.
+Two local developers, Beam Construction & Management LLC and Colas Development Group LLC, plan to build the $50 million, 62,000-square-foot venue, and Live Nation is to operate it.

 Before the vote, Mayor Ted Wheeler cautioned that the council was considering a narrow land use question, and that the vote wasn’t a referendum on Live Nation’s business practices.